-This introductory course acquaints the student with beginning principles of health care, services offered by health care systems, careers in the health care industry, the fundamentals of nutrition, and basic patient care skills.
+This introductory course with a heavy science emphasis acquaints the student with beginning principles of health care, services offered by health care systems, careers in the health care industry, and basic patient care skills.
 Components of human anatomy & physiology, growth & development, cultural diversity, and communication skills are emphasized as they relate to the medical setting.
 Students who are interested in any type of future medical career are highly encouraged to take this course.
 Preference is given to sophomores and juniors who wish to complete all four Health Science courses and become program completers.
 A lab fee will be charged.